 This is a quick and simple marinated then pan-fried tofu.
 If you’re extra good at planning, you can marinate the tofu over night and the flavors will soak in even more.
 And if you’re not oil-free, I recommend pan frying the tofu in a little sesame oil to make it nice and crispy.
 Plus, the sesame oil adds a little nutty flavor that would complement this dish so well.
 Just saying.

 To keep it simple, I just used 4 basic veggies in this salad.
 Lettuce because, duh, salad.
 Carrots and cucumbers to diversify the textures with some crunchiness.
 Green onions freshen up the flavors and add a nice little kick to the salad.
 Cilantro also adds a nice fresh flavor and makes the dish taste a little more Vietnamese.
 And of course, the star of the show, the vermicelli rice noodles!
-I love using the really thin ones but you can also use the slightly thicker, more spaghetti-like noodles.
+You can use the really thin ones or the thicker, spaghetti-like noodles — use whichever you prefer.

 Then just mix everything together and boom!
 Dinner (or lunch) (for the week if you double/triple) is served!
 It really can’t get any easier.